lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   prior to NIST finalizing [DRAFTFIPS203].
 </aside>

-Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM), also known as Kyber, is a key-encapsulation mechanism (KEM) standardized by the US NIST PQC Project {{DRAFTFIPS203}}.
-This document specifies the use of the ML-KEM algorithm at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024, in X.509 public key certificates; see
+Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM), previously known as known as Kyber, is a quantum-resistant key-encapsulation mechanism (KEM) standardized by the US NIST PQC Project {{NIST-PQC}}
+in {{DRAFTFIPS203}}.
+This document specifies the use of ML-KEM in Public Key Infrastructure X.509 (PKIX) certificates {{!RFC5280}} at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024, using object identifiers assigned by NIST.

+This specification includes conventions for the subjectPublicKeyInfo field within Internet X.509 certificates {{RFC5280}}, like {{?RFC3279}}
-{{!RFC5280}}.
-Public and private key encodings are also specified.
+did for classic cryptography and {{?RFC5480}} did for elliptic curve cryptography.
+The private key format is also specified.

-## ASN.1 and ML-KEM Identifiers
+## ASN.1 Module and ML-KEM Identifiers

 An ASN.1 module {{X680}} is included for reference purposes.
 Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules;
 see {{X690}}.
-Also note that NIST defined the object identifiers for the ML-KEM algorithms in an ASN.1 modulle; see (TODO insert reference).
+Also note that NIST defined the object identifiers for the ML-KEM algorithms in an ASN.1 module; see (TODO insert reference).

 ## Applicability Statement